 Karl Vyse, manager of the Tamworth Co-op owned store, said he was delighted the shoppers had put in such a good effort to support the scouts.

 “The fund distributes thousands of pounds every year to charities and other organisations, like this one, which are at the heart of the community.
-All the money is raised through customers donating their dividends to a good cause which they nominate.”
+All the money is raised through customers donating their dividends to a good cause.”

 Cub scout leader Richard Harrison said: “It’s very difficult for us to raise this sort of money, so we really are thankful for this gift.
 It will enable us to buy about six tents.
 Anything we have left over will be spent on camping equipment which needs to be updated.”